rmalvarezkai/ccxw/README.md

 # CCXW - CryptoCurrency eXchange Websocket Library

 This library is designed to fetch data from exchange WebSocket APIs and store or update data in a temporary SQLite database in the background, making it readily accessible for retrieval.

 Currently, it is available for several exchanges, including Binance, Bybit, and more.
 You can find a complete list of supported exchanges using `Ccxw.get_supported_exchanges()`.

 Furthermore, the library supports a variety of endpoints, such as order_book, kline, and more.
 A comprehensive list of supported endpoints can be found via `Ccxw.get_supported_endpoints()`.

-## Example:
+## Example

-###Install
+### Install

 ```bash
 pip install ccxw
 ```

-###Use
+### Use

 ```python
 import time